 Source control aims to reduce or eliminate the cause of indoor air pollutants in the first place.
 For example, using environmentally friendly cleaning products, prohibiting tobacco use on the premises and avoiding gas space heaters.
-Reducing or eliminating actions that contribute to the emission of VOCs, particulate matter and other harmful chemicals significantly improves indoor air quality.
+Reducing or eliminating actions that contribute to the emission of VOCs, particulate matter and other harmful chemicals significantly improve indoor air quality.

 Air filters receive a rating based on their efficiency.
 This rating is known as a minimum efficiency reporting value (MERV) rating.
 MERV ratings range from 1 to 20, the higher the rating the better the filter.
 However, a majority of buildings and certainly homes will not require filtration above MERV 15.
 Air filters with a MERV 11 rating or higher capture the majority of chemical and biological contaminants without reducing airflow.
 Proper filtration will resolve two of the most common causes of sick building syndrome.